I’ve always loved helping others define their careers.

 In taking stock of my own career, I realized what I've always loved most is helping others define their careers.
 I've made it my mission to help people grow, contribute, and ultimately get wherever they want to go.

 I want to help people answer the BIG questions about their life and career:

 Am I making an impact in my company and the world?

 How can I make money and do what I love?

-Can I get to a happier and fulfilling place in the career I’ve chosen, or is it time to jump ship?
+Can I get to a happier and fulfilling place on the path I’ve chosen, or is it time to change course?

-How can I balance my career ambition with goals for my family, friends, and significant other?
+How can I balance my career ambition with goals for my family, friends, and community?